Chauntain/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 - Navigate to **Device status**, **User status**, or **End user update status** for an overview of the list of devices to which the policy has been applied.
 This list is useful for quickly identifying whether a specific device has received the update policy.
 - Navigate to the device in the Intune admin center, and then go to **Device configuration status** > **Update ring policy** to see whether a specific device has the update ring policy applied.

 Review the update ring policy for an affected device.
-There may be two entries for the policy depending on the type of user device being managed.
+There may be two entries for the policy depending on the type of devices being managed.
 When Intune deploys a policy (any policy, not just update rings), the settings are delivered against both the logged-on user and the system context of the device.
 This causes the two entries, which is a normal occurrence.
 However, if you manage Kiosk-type devices with Autologon or a local account user type, only the system account is displayed.

 :::image type="content" source="media/troubleshoot-update-rings/device-status-pane.png" alt-text="Screenshot of the Device status pane on the Default_UpdateRing page." lightbox="media/troubleshoot-update-rings/device-status-pane.png":::